-1 Unit of age-based cover as indicated in the Plan's Sunsuper for Life Corporate Insurance Guide for the Plan issued on 24 November 2020.
+1 Unit of age-based cover as indicated in the Australian Retirement Trust Super Savings Corporate Insurance Guide for the Plan issued on 1 July 2023.

-The administrator confirmed that there are no changes in the insurance arrangements since the prior initial actuarial investigation.
+As at 1 July 2023, the administrator confirmed that there are no changes in the insurance arrangements since the initial actuarial investigation that will have a material impact on the results of this investigation.